 How ViaBTC, a Pool Founded 6 Years ago, Continues to Rank Top Globally by Hashrates

-HONG KONG, June 8, 2022 /CNW/ -- Recently, the BTC hashrate has reached a new high.
+HONG KONG, June 9, 2022 /PRNewswire/ -- Recently, the BTC hashrate has reached a new high.
 The previous record was 248.11EH/s, which was exceeded when the hashrate figure peaked at 254.77EH/s this month.

 Despite sluggish market conditions in 2022, the interest in mining remains unabated.
 In addition, as more people joined the mining community, the BTC hashrate kept going up, and the difficulty also soared.
 Running low hashrates, individual miners are becoming less competitive, yet the advent of mining pools brought them a ray of hope and also revolutionized conventional mining models.